brambrulant/figmaIconToReact/README.md

 - A token will be generated.
 This will be your only chance to copy the token, so make sure you keep a copy of this in a secure place.
 - Paste this code in the personalAccessToken variable

-execute: node figma.js {figma node url}
+execute: node figma.js {figma node url} {fileName}

+if no filename is given, the icon name of Figma will be used

 example of figma node url: https://www.figma.com/file/1/Illustrations\?node-id\=2